airyrooms/maleo.js/packages/Maleo.js/README.md

   static getInitialProps = async (ctx) => {
     const { req } = ctx;

-    const userAgent = req ? req.headers['user-agent'] : navigator.userAgent;
+    // check if getInitialProps is called on server or on client const userAgent = req ? req.headers['user-agent'] : navigator.userAgent;

     // the return value will be passed as props for this component